Neurodiversity Advisory,

 Empowering Employees and Enhancing Organisational Success

 In today's diverse and dynamic workplace, recognising and supporting neurodiversity is essential for creating an inclusive and productive environment.
 Neurodiversity refers to the natural variations in human brain function, encompassing conditions such as autism, ADHD, dyslexia, and other cognitive differences.
 Providing advisory and support services for neurodivergent employees, as well as those with neurodivergent family members, can significantly benefit both the individuals and the company as a whole.
-Additionally, with more adults being diagnosed with neurodiversity in their 40s, companies must adapt to meet the evolving needs of their workforce.
+Additionally with an increase of late diagnosis, companies must adapt to meet the evolving needs of their workforce.

 Supporting Neurodivergent Employees